ericrommel/python_test_automation_book/weeks/week07/week07.md

 - Cross-platform,
 - Support mobile testing

-The scope of this page: Playwright - Python
+The scope of this page: Playwright - Python.

 ## Playwright - Python General information: